tomdan-ai/basefi/Readme.md

 ## Overview

-Avanomad is a blockchain-based wallet application designed to provide cryptocurrency access via USSD (Unstructured Supplementary Service Data) interfaces on feature phones.
-The platform enables financial inclusion by allowing users without smartphones to access and use digital assets on the Avalanche blockchain.
+BaseFi is a blockchain-based wallet application designed to provide cryptocurrency access via USSD (Unstructured Supplementary Service Data) interfaces on feature phones.
+The platform enables financial inclusion by allowing users without smartphones to access and use digital assets on the Base blockchain.

 ## Features Implemented